seamusdemora/seamusdemora.github.io/UsingLaunchdForSchedulingTasks.md

 ## Example

+Here's an example of how to use `launchd`to create a `User Agent`.
+The scope of a `User Agent` is that it only runs for one user. *Note that it is also possible to create `Global Agent`, or a `Global Daemon` that runs for multiple/all users, but we'll leave that for another day.*

-For this example, we need to run our script 5 times at one-minute intervals beginning at 01:25 on November 29 each year.
-Here's an example of how to use `launchd` to accomplish that:
+For this example, we will run a `bash` script at odd times just after midnight on each weekday, Monday through Friday.
+Here's how to use `launchd` to accomplish that:

 #### STEP 1.
 Create the script to be run by launchd: